-The U.S. lodging industry exceeded prior historical peak levels of occupancy during 2014, and new hotel supply remained below the historical average.
-We entered 2014 with three major strategic goals: (1) execute on asset management initiatives to maximize hotel operating results, (2) actively recycle capital to further upgrade our portfolio through acquisitions and dispositions, and (3) opportunistically take advantage of the interest rate environment to lower borrowing costs.
-The Company was successful in achieving all three of these goals.
-Key highlights for 2014 include the following:
+The U.S. lodging industry exceeded historical peak levels of occupancy during 2015, and new hotel supply remained below the historical average.
+We entered 2015 with three strategic goals: (1) execute on asset management initiatives to achieve improved operating results, (2) pursue accretive acquisitions in target markets to improve our portfolio's growth profile, and (3) opportunistically take advantage of the interest rate environment to lower borrowing costs.
+We were generally successful in achieving these goals.
+Key highlights for 2015 include the following: